// Blog / team workflow

 Commands and expected checks

-node .knowledge/tools/generate-pr-summary.js - expected
+node .knowledge/tools/generate-pr-summary.js - what it does

 - A PR-facing trust and repair summary is generated.